MissingMaps/blog/2020-12-28-a-year-of-blogs.md

 <figure>
 <img src="https://arcmaps.s3.amazonaws.com/share/blog-pictures/missingmaps-blog_20201228_photo5.png">
 <p class="caption"> Figure 4 and 5.
 Participants in the Missing Maps mapathon in Wellington, Aotearoa (New Zealand) last November 2019.
-Photos by conference organisers </p> </p>
+Photos by conference organisers</p>
 </figure>

 Remember that the job of the mapmaker is not just to produce visuals or provide data.
 Through the peoples and places they make maps with, a mapmaker creates meaning that weaves together space, knowledge, and power.
 Now, what will that meaning be?
 Will it just be about a reproduction of colonial, imperial, extractive, and patriarchal projects that devalue, traumatise, and annihilate life?
 Or will it help in the emancipation of marginalised peoples, abolition of oppressive structures, and regeneration of Indigenous power?
 If you are a mapmaker, then ask yourself, “who are you making maps for?” and “who are you making maps *with*?”
 More importantly, who is leading your mapping?